-Design
+Design.
 Participants carried out three blocks of tracing tasks for each technique, with the first block for training.
 For each block, participants performed six repetitions of each of the eight tasks for each technique.
 Tasks were presented always in the same order (vertical to horizontal, top to bottom, left modular display to right modular display).

-Measures and Analysis Methodology
+Measures and Analysis Methodology.
 For each trial we measured completion time and average distance to the longitudinal line of the tunnel.

 We tested the model fit with linear and angular measures (analogous to those in experiment 1).
-For the calculation of ID in tracing we used the formula suggested by the ISO 9241-0 standard:
+For the calculation of ID in tracing we used the formula suggested by the ISO 9241-0 standard.
+D is the length of the tunnel and W is the width that the cursor can move transversally without leaving of the tunnel (our cursor was considered to be of zero diameter).